coveo/ui-kit/packages/coveo.analytics/README.md

 **Note: Do not copy the_ `coveoua.js` _file as it can be updated anytime and you could experience compatibility issues.**

 The code snippet must contain `contentIdKey` and `contentIdValue` in order to identify items in the Coveo index.
-You can optionally add `contentType` to recommend specific types of content.
+Optionally add `contentType` to recommend specific types of content.

 | Key                   | Value                                                                                                      |
 | ----------------------|------------------------------------------------------------------------------------------------------------|